himyjan/assignments/week-1/treehouse.md

 #The :focus pseudo-class targets an interactive HTML element

+When the user tabs to it using a keyboard

 #Which of the following is a valid CSS comment?

 /* this is a comment */

 #How do we target an element with a type selector?

+Using the element’s HTML tag name

 #A descendant selector consists of:

+two or more selectors separated by whitespace

 #Please fill in the correct answer in each blank provided below.
 Fill in the blank: You create a class selector with a __ character.